 Molecular detection of selected tick-borne pathogens

-The aim of this study was to determine the minimal prevalence rate of bacterium Rickettsia spp. and protosoan organism Babesia spp. in host-seeking Ixodes ricinus ticks in two different ecosystems: natural (Proskovice- a total of 1197 ticks were examined) and urban (municipal park Bělský les- a total of 276 ticks were examined), using molecular biology methods (single-step PCR and sequencing).
-This information can help to complete the scheme of locations where these organisms are endemic and therefore where the infection could be acquired.
+The aim of this study was to determine the minimal prevalence rate of bacterium Rickettsia spp. and protosoan organism Babesia spp. in host-seeking Ixodes ricinus ticks in two different ecosystems: natural (Proskovice- where a total of 1197 ticks were examined) and urban (municipal park Bělský les- here, a total of 276 ticks were examined), using molecular biology methods (single-step PCR and sequencing).
+This information can help to complete the scheme of locations where these organisms are endemic and where the infection could therefore be acquired.

-Minimal prevalence rate for Rickettsia spp. was 3.33% in total.
+The minimal prevalence rate for Rickettsia spp. was 3.33% in total.
 The prevalence in natural ecosystem (Proskovice) was 3.43%, most frequently infected were nymphs (3.5 %), followed by females (2.86 %) and the lowest prevalence was determined in males (2.08 %).
 The minimal prevalence in urban ecosystem was found to be lower: 2.90 %.
-Most often were infected females (4.44 %), followed by males (3.90 %) and nymphs (2.22 %).
+The most frequently infected were females (4.44 %), followed by males (3.90 %) and nymphs (2.22 %).
 Bacterial species determined by sequencing were Rickettsia helvetica and Rickettsia monacensis.

 Only nymphs were examined for Babesia spp.
-In total 0.54 % nymphs were infected, 0.63 % nymphs in natural site, none in urban ecosystem.
-Species determined by sequencing were Babesia sp.
+In total, 0.54 % nymphs were infected, 0.63 % nymphs in natural site, none in urban ecosystem.
+The species determined by sequencing were Babesia sp.
 EU1 and Babesia divergens.

 For all four Rickettsia and Babesia species identified by sequencing, this is the first time isolation from questing ticks in the Czech Republic.